edehr/edehr/docs/full-demo/README.md

 ![1]

-On the home page find and press the ```Full EdEHR demonstration``` button.
-You will see an explanation of what is going to happen.
-Namely, that you are about to create your own personal sandbox to try out the EdEHR.
+On the [https://edehr.org](https://edehr.org) home page find and press the ```Full EdEHR demonstration``` button.
+The application will explain that you are about to create your own personal sandbox to try out the EdEHR.

 ![2]